-In addition to our free word study warm-ups and our ever-growing bank of comprehension warm-ups releasing in just a few days, I wanted to give you four ways you can plan daily spiral review into your literacy block.
+In addition to our free word study warm-ups and our ever-growing bank of comprehension warm-ups, I wanted to give you four ways you can plan a daily spiral review into your literacy block.
 These schedules will help you whether you have 45 minutes or 2 hours to plan for literacy block.— Click Here to Open the Schedules in a PDF —

 Why Daily Spiral Review for Reading Comprehension

 We covered the brain research behind spiral review, and we’ve discussed the impact spiral review has on long-term retention, so I’ll spare you the technical stuff (but I do recommend reading those articles).

 The key here is a daily spiral review, but not spiral instruction.
 It must be systematic and consistent, and it must be short, not even a mini-lesson.
 The results are:

 - improved mastery of skills that have been taught